PatrickLandin/F1-Webpage/README.md

-Race game with four race buttons that race across the screen.
+Race game with four F1 racers that move across the screen.
+Click the Power Button to make the racers move.